hyphacoop/bylaw-creator/README.md

 # Co-operative Bylaw Generator

-A tool that guides users through creating bylaws for co-operatives, following legal requirements for different jurisdictions.
+A tool that guides users through creating bylaws for co-operatives, following legal requirements for different jurisdictions by using web_search.

 ## Environment Setup